borkox/upwork-challenge/README.md

 Housekeeping is triggered with @Scheduler annotation every couple of minutes(configurable) and will clean old links.
 When link is created it is assigned an expiration time (configurable).

+#### Deployment notes
+This service can be deployed behind NGINX which will serve as a loadbalancer.

 #### Optimization Ideas
 One of optimization ideas is to use a couple of databases (DBs) behind the scenes.